pupil-labs/pupil-docs/neon/pupil-cloud/enrichments/reference-image-mapper/index.md

 Try to follow these best practices when recording a scanning video:

-- Make the recording while holding Neon in your hand rather than wearing it on your head.
+- Make the recording while holding your glasses in your hand rather than wearing it on your head.
 - Record the object of interest from all possible angles and from all distances a subject may view them.
 More diversity is better.
 Collecting sufficiently diverse viewpoints for a large object, like a building, may require you to move accordingly large distances.
 - Move the glasses slowly while recording to avoid motion blur.
 - Make sure to have good contrast and that your scene lighting during scanning is similar to that during mapping.